PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.2.md

 This variable represents the square root of the price ratio scaled using Q notation (specifically, Q96), where 96 bits are allocated to the fractional part.
 To ensure compactness and efficiency, sqrtPriceX96 is stored as a 160-bit variable, allowing the entire slot0 structure—along with other critical pool parameters—to fit within 32 bytes.

-By leveraging Q notation and fixed-point arithmetic, Uniswap V3 achieves:
+By leveraging Q notation and fixed-point arithmetic, Dragonswap V2 achieves: